-Upon the completion of this offering, our executive officers, directors and current beneficial owners of 5% or more of our common stock and their respective affiliates will, in the aggregate, beneficially own approximately % of our outstanding common stock.
-Further, funds controlled by one investor, New Enterprise Associates, or NEA, will beneficially own approximately % of our common stock.
-Assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, if our 5% stockholders and their affiliated entities purchase all of the shares they have indicated an interest in purchasing in this offering, the number of shares of our common stock beneficially owned by our executive officers, directors and stockholders who owned more than 5% of our outstanding common stock before this offering will, in the aggregate, increase to approximately % of our common stock, and NEA's beneficial ownership will increase to approximately % of our common stock.
-As a result, NEA will be able to control, and these other persons, acting together, will be able to significantly influence, all matters requiring stockholder approval, including the election and removal of directors, any merger, consolidation, sale of all or substantially all of our assets or other significant corporate transactions.
+Our executive officers, directors and current beneficial owners of 5% or more of our common stock and their respective affiliates beneficially own approximately 70% of our common stock.
+Further, funds controlled by one investor, New Enterprise Associates, or NEA, beneficially own approximately 48% of our common stock.
+As a result, NEA is able to control, and these other persons, acting together, are able to significantly influence, all matters requiring stockholder approval, including the election and removal of directors, any merger, consolidation, sale of all or substantially all of our assets or other significant corporate transactions.
+The interests of this group of stockholders may not coincide with our interests or the interests of other stockholders.